jareware/chilipie-kiosk/docs/first-boot.md

 Save the file, and `sudo reboot`.

 Exotic screens may require a bit more fiddling.
-See [issue #41](https://github.com/futurice/chilipie-kiosk/issues/41) for ideas.
+See issues [#41](https://github.com/futurice/chilipie-kiosk/issues/41) and [#58](https://github.com/futurice/chilipie-kiosk/issues/58) for ideas.

 ## Replacing the boot graphics